 To anyone who hears the word ‘symbiosis’ and is immediate transported back to high school biology, I apologize.
-It’s important to understanding that symbiosis doesn’t just refer to biological relationships, but also inorganic entities like your agency.
-Adopting a symbiotic relationship business strategy can boost your agency’s visibility and prominence in the local community, as well as attract more prospective clients.
+It’s important to understanding that symbiosis doesn’t just refer to biological relationships, but also inorganic entities like your agency and your referral sources.
+Adopting a symbiotic business strategy can boost your agency’s visibility and prominence in the local community, as well as attract more prospective clients.

 What is Symbiotic Business Strategy?

 This is a type of business strategy that focuses on building and maintaining key partnerships with other businesses.
 As an insurance agent, you probably want to focus on local real estate agencies, roofing specialists, plumping companies, etc. Reach out to these companies and propose a mutual referral program that states you will recommend their organization, and they will do the same for you!
 Remember, when you think about a symbiotic relationship, think: Mutually advantageous association!

 One thing that independent agencies need to understand is that you cannot create a symbiotic strategy alone.
 Both companies involved need to respect and understand the value of the partnership in order for it to be successful.
 Here are some guidelines that independent agents should follow.